gil2rok/flow-vi/README.md

 pip install -r requirements.txt
 ```

-## Quick Start

-Run the example script to train a normalizing flow to learn a 2D Gaussian distribution.
+Then run the example script to train a RealNVP normalizing flow to learn a 2D Gaussian distribution.

 ```bash
 python -m example.py
 ```

+The example runs on both GPU and CPU (thanks JAX!) but is much faster on a GPU.

 ## Resources